andreireitz/ng-contenteditable/README.md

 __$isNgContentEditable__ (boolean)

 You can access this property to determine if your directive is effectively in "editable mode".
-This way, you can define logic for specific behaviors, in this case.
+In this case, you can define logic for specific behaviors.

 ##editable-control##